Matvei Lyubavsky

 Matvey Kuzmich Lyubavsky (Russian: Матве́й Кузьми́ч Люба́вский; 13 August [O.S.
-1 August], 1860, Ryazan Governorate – 22 November 1936, Ufa) was a Russian and Soviet historian, professor, academic and rector of the Moscow University from 1911 to 1917.
+1 August], 1860, Ryazan Governorate – 22 November 1936, Ufa) was a Russian and Soviet historian, professor, academic, and rector of the Moscow University from 1911 to 1917.

 Biography

 Lyubavsky was born in to the family of a village deacon.
 He lost his left eye in an accident during childhood.
 Lyubavsky graduated from the faculty of History of the Imperial Moscow University in 1882 and received his doctorate in 1901 and became a professor at the Moscow University.

 After the removal of Alexander Manuilov as rector of the Imperial Moscow University in 1911 for political reasons, Lyubavsky was elected as his successor.
 He opposed the politicization of the educational process, for the preservation of university autonomy, sought to preserve university traditions and a high level of teaching after the departure of many talented scientists.
-In 1913 he was elected chairman of the Society for Russian History and Antiquities at Moscow University.
+In 1913, he was elected chairman of the Society for Russian History and Antiquities at Moscow University.

 Lyubavsky accepted the February Revolution and the return of his former colleagues to the university, however he did recognize the October Revolution like most of the Russian intellectuals of the period.

 After the October Revolution, he began to cooperate with the authorities in the name of saving the country's historical and cultural heritage, its archives.
-In 1918 he was the head of the Moscow branch of the Moscow Regional Department of Archival Affairs (Glavarkhiv) and until 1920 he was a member of the board, deputy chairman of the Glavarkhiv.
-In 1920 he was an expert-consultant on archival issues of the People's Commissariat of Foreign Affairs, participated in the Riga conference on the conclusion of a peace treaty between the RSFSR and Poland.
-From 1920 to 1929 he was the director of the Moscow branch of the legal section of the Unified State archival fund.
+In 1918, he was the head of the Moscow branch of the Moscow Regional Department of Archival Affairs (Glavarkhiv) and until 1920 he was a member of the board, deputy chairman of the Glavarkhiv.
+In 1920, he was an expert-consultant on archival issues of the People's Commissariat of Foreign Affairs, participated in the Riga conference on the conclusion of a peace treaty between the RSFSR and Poland.
+From 1920 to 1929, he was the director of the Moscow branch of the legal section of the Unified State archival fund.

 He became an Academician of the Academy of Sciences of the Soviet Union in 1929 (Corresponding Member of the Russian Academy of Sciences since 1917).

-On August 8, 1930, Lyubavsky was arrested in the so-called "Academic Case" and was in pre-trial detention for a year.
+On 8 August 1930, Lyubavsky was arrested in the so-called "Academic Case" and was in pre-trial detention for a year.
 In February 1931, his son Valerian was arrested and executed in June for "counter-revolutionary activities".
-On August 8, 1931, the OGPU Collegium passed a verdict, depriving Lyubavsky of the title of academician and assigning him five years of exile and was exiled to Ufa.
+On 8 August 1931, the OGPU Collegium passed a verdict, depriving Lyubavsky of the title of academician and assigning him five years of exile and was exiled to Ufa.

-While in exile, he actively collaborated with the Institute of National Culture of the Bashkir ASSR, where during 1932-1934 he worked on the history of land tenure and class struggle in these lands in the 17th-18th centuries.
+While in exile, he actively collaborated with the Institute of National Culture of the Bashkir ASSR, where during 1932–1934 he worked on the history of land tenure and class struggle in these lands in the 17th and 18th centuries.